 Professor James Charles Russell

-Dr James Russell is a conservation biologist at the University of Auckland jointly appointed in the School of Biological Sciences and the Department of Statistics.
+Professor James Russell is a conservation biologist at the University of Auckland jointly appointed in the School of Biological Sciences and the Department of Statistics.
 He obtained his PhD in Biology and Statistics from the University of Auckland in 2007 and then worked overseas as a research fellow at UC Berkeley in the French territories of Reunion Island and French Polynesia before joining the faculty in 2010.
 He has held visiting Professor appointments at the Université Paris-Saclay and Universidade de São Paulo.

 Research | Current

 My research focuses broadly on biodiversity, biosecurity and conservation with a particular emphasis on island ecosystems.